This page is an automated translation of /nl/fructaanindex.html and has not been reviewed yet.

 How accurate is the fructan index?

 The fructan index provides a guideline only.
 The exact fructan content depends, among other things, on factors that cannot be measured with the computer, such as the type of grass, the soil type, the availability of nutrients and the like.
-At all times you must assess the risks correctly yourself.
+You must always assess the risks correctly yourself.

 Can my place of residence be included in the table?